1000copy/eneditor/src/ReadMe.txt

 --------------May 27, 2007 --------------
+  6.DONE @ May 28,2007
-  6. tip user I can do as default editor of text
+   tip user I can do as default editor of text
   7. Shell integation : Edit by enEditor
   8. Script enhanced : May be lisp or PascalScript? more research on synedit need to pay
 --------------May 23, 2007 --------------